tweekhub/confluence-spaces-tool/README.md

 - `--config-file`: Specify the path to the configuration file (default: "./config.yaml")
 - `--api-config-file`: Specify the path to the API configuration file (default: "./confluence-api.json")
 - `--browser-config-file`: Specify the path to the UI elements configuration file (default: "./confluence-elements.json")
-- `--log-level`: Set the logging level for the migration process (choices: "debug", "info", "warning", "error") (default: "info")
+- `--log-level`: Set the logging level for the Spacesprocess (choices: "debug", "info", "warning", "error") (default: "info")
-- `--log-file`: Specify the path to the log file for the migration process (default: "confluence-migration.log")
+- `--log-file`: Specify the path to the log file for the Spacesprocess (default: "confluence-migration.log")
-- `--version`: Prints out the version for this confluence migration tool.
+- `--version`: Prints out the version for this confluence Spacestool.

 ### Examples:
 1. Create pages in the target confluence space, by reading the source tree first and then executing the create pages action.